Talissa Fugate, MSGM, PMP, District Manager – Implementation and Operations (Desert Southwest) on Influential Women

 02What’s the best career advice you’ve ever received?

-One of the best pieces of career advice I've ever received was: if you can share a piece of chocolate with somebody, you can solve any problem.
-This advice came during my journey before starting in the industry, during one of my internships before even starting to work at the company.
-It taught me the importance of being able to walk into a room and have bipartisan conversations and solve a problem before it became a problem.
-I think this really comes back to curiosity and building relationships.
+One of the best pieces of career advice I've ever received was: if you can share a piece of candy with somebody, you can solve any problem.
+This advice came during my journey before starting in the industry while I was serving an internship at the Oregon State Capitol.
+It taught me the importance of being able to walk into a room and solve challenges through curiosity and collaborative relationships.

 03What advice would you give to young women entering your industry?